 The Centre hosts an inter-disciplinary research seminar during term-time.
 Speakers are invited to present for approximately half an hour on a topic in applied ethics.
 The presentation is followed by informal discussion.

 Papers are invited from a broad range of disciplines related to ethics.
 The sessions are designed to help all involved to benefit from each other's expertise.

 The seminar currently runs for 12noon - 1.15pm on Wednesday afternoons, at the IDEA Centre during term time.
 All are welcome and there is no need to book.

-If you wish to subscribe to the IDEA Research Seminar mailing list, please complete our sign-up form.
+If you wish to subscribe to the IDEA Research Seminar mailing list, please join our mailing list.

 Click here to listen to the audio recordings of the research seminars.
 Where recordings have not been released under Creative Commons licence, this is noted below.